trec-core/2018/README.md

 **Assessment**: The pooling method is TBD.

 **Evaluation**: Participating runs will be evaluated in terms of (a) their ability to rank relevant documents at the top of the returned list, and (b) their ability to contribute unique relevant documents to the pool.
-A exact evaluation measure/method is TBD.

 ### Coordinators